Doctors react swiftly to evidence of variation

 In one change, home health personnel began visiting patients before they were hospitalized to discuss such issues as post-surgical exercises and how to use a walker.
 Patients now know in advance what to expect from their recovery after surgery, says Niles.

 "People would sit in the hospital while they were arranging for services," she says.
 "Now, they arrange the services beforehand."

-At Morton Plant Mease, clinical process improvement teams comprised of physicians, nurses, and other personnel use total quality management principles to identify areas for change.
+At Morton Plant Mease, clinical process improvement teams comprising physicians, nurses, and other personnel use total quality management principles to identify areas for change.
 Team members gather the data on their own, then meet only three or four times to brainstorm, decide on process changes, and implement recommendations.

 For example, the team studying pneumonia care found that physicians prescribed 27 different antibiotic combinations, and patients received their first dose anywhere from one hour to 16 hours after coming to the emergency department.

 Now, the standard of care at the health system calls for all patients to get their first dose within the first two hours after entering the emergency department, Babka says.
-The quality improvement team members review a sample of records six months after they issue recommendations and then on a yearly basis to track progress and consider other process changes, he says.
+The quality improvement team members review a sample of records six months after they issue recommendations and then annually to track progress and consider other process changes, he says.